WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 * Update to mice-03 including the Digest header.
 * Define the "integrity" field of the Signature header to include the digest algorithm.
-* Put a fallback URL at the beginning of `application/signed-exchange` format, and remove ':url' key from the CBOR representation of the exchange's request and response metadata and headers.
+* Put a fallback URL at the beginning of the `application/signed-exchange` format, and remove ':url' key from the CBOR representation of the exchange's request and response metadata and headers.
 * The new signed message format which embeds the exact bytes of the CBOR representation of the exchange's request and response metadata and headers.
 * When validating the signature validity, move the `payload` integrity check